-A rooftop deck is fundamentally different than a ground-level deck, and that extends to the materials you should use as well.
-Because of the extreme sun and weather exposure a rooftop deck will have to endure, you and your design and build team will need to carefully think through exactly what you want to use to give you the best aesthetics, price point, and longevity.
+A rooftop deck is fundamentally different than a ground-level deck, and that extends to the materials you should use.
+Because of the extreme sun and weather exposure a rooftop deck in Washington, DC, has to endure, you and your design and build team will need to carefully think through exactly what you want to use in order to receive the best aesthetics, price point, and longevity.

 One common and cost-effective product that people gravitate toward with rooftop projects is pressure-treated wood.
 Although it will require frequent maintenance due to the level of exposure it must sustain, this type of wood is generally up to the task.

 SteelIf your budget allows for it, upgrading from pressure-treated decking to steel can offer many benefits.
 For one, having a steel deck frame helps ensure you aren’t replacing your frame before your decking boards, and the added strength and durability of the material provide peace of mind, which can be especially invaluable on a rooftop deck.
 Look into Evolution, by Fortress Building Products, for an industry-leading all-steel deck solution.

 Choosing hardwood will mean more up-front cost—as compared to pressure-treated decking.
 While more durable and resistant to the extreme temperature and weather fluctuations a rooftop deck must endure, it will still require frequent maintenance (such as staining) to keep it looking pristine.